-Auto-mapping Enums
+Auto-Mapping Enums

-In addition to MyBatis’s EnumOrdinalTypeHandler
+In addition to MyBatis’s built-in EnumOrdinalTypeHandler

 (based on enum constant ordinal) and EnumTypeHandler

-we provide a more flexible enum handler: MybatisEnumTypeHandler
+(based on enum constant name), we provide a more flexible enum processor: MybatisEnumTypeHandler

 (based on enum constant properties).

-Simply declare the enum to enable auto-mapping.
+Simply declare your enums to enable automatic enum mapping.

 Undeclared enums will be mapped according to MyBatis’s defaultEnumTypeHandler